Skip to content ↓

 At Holy Family we ensure that the children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
 We moderate pupils’ work within school and across our Emmaus and Newman Partnership schools.

-Whilst the children’s learning is assessed every day to ensure that we are meeting their needs and to inform future planning, we formally assess reading, writing, maths and RE three times a year and all other subjects are assessed at least once a year.
+Whilst the children’s learning is assessed every day to ensure that we are meeting their needs and to inform future planning, we formally assess reading, writing, and maths three times a year, RE at the end of each unit, and all other subjects are assessed at different points throughout the year.

 We are extremely proud of the achievements of the children in our school.
-Academic data proves that our attainment and progress, which is a culmination of hard work, determination and high expectations expected from all at Holy Family has led to successful learning and performance.
-Further information can be found in the School Performance Tables and KS2 Results section of our website.
+Academic data proves that our attainment and progress, which is a culmination of hard work, determination and high expectations expected from all at Holy Family, has led to successful learning and performance.

-There is a regular termly cycle of monitoring and assessment which provides data; this is collected, analysed and utilised for providing interventions, support and a reviewing of planning.
+There is a regular termly cycle of monitoring and assessment which provides data; this is collected, analysed and utilised for providing intervention and other support needed.
 In addition to this, the teachers meet with members of the leadership team to discuss each pupil’s progress to find out the reasons behind their current attainment.

 Monitoring the curriculum